paulbors/deep_learning_with_tensorflowjs/table_of_contents.md

 - Chapter 3: An Introduction to Artificial Neural networks

-- Chapter 4: The Machine Learning Process

-- Chapter 5: Your First Deep Learning Model Using TensorFlow.js
+- Chapter 4: Your First Deep Learning Model Using TensorFlow.js

-- Chapter 6: Understanding the TensorFlow.js Core API
+- Chapter 5: Understanding the TensorFlow.js Core API

-- Chapter 7: Understanding the TensorFlow.js Layers API
+- Chapter 6: Understanding the TensorFlow.js Layers API

-- Chapter 8: Importing and Running Existing Models in the Browser
+- Chapter 7: Importing and Running Existing Models in the Browser

-- Chapter 9: Deploying Deep Learning Models to the Browser
+- Chapter 8: Deploying Deep Learning Models to the Browser

-- Chapter 10: Exploring TensorHub

-- Chapter 11: Where to Go From Here
+- Chapter 9: Where to Go From Here

 - Glossary